pyscript/pyscript/pyscript.core/README.md

 ## Integration Tests

-To keep it simple, and due technical differences between what we had before and what we actually need for core (special headers, multiple interpreters, different bootstrap logic), core integration tests can be performed simply running:
+To keep it simple, and due to technical differences between what was in PyScript before and what we actually need for core (special headers, multiple interpreters, different bootstrap logic), core integration tests can be performed simply by running:

 ```sh
 npm run test:integration